 Using the sentence method of note-taking can be useful for you if the:

 - Class is fast-paced, and you are completely unprepared,

 - You will not need to review the information ahead of an exam or presentation.

 In specific scenarios such as these, choosing the sentence method can be justified.

-However, in most other cases, the sentence method can be easily replaced by the simple and versatile Cornell method.
+However, in most other cases, the sentence method can be easily replaced by the simple and versatile Cornell method or the split-page method.
 It’s more systematized, allows for easier reviewing, and it’s a much more efficient method in general.

 Taking Cornell notes does require you to have some structure to the information, though, so for the most chaotic of classes, it’s not suitable.

 Know when to take notes with the sentence method, and just as importantly – when NOT to use it.
 It’s a method that’s better than nothing, but it’s not exactly efficient.